-Joint Purpose Fund (JPF)-A portion of BPCA's revenue, roughly corresponding to the proportion of revenues that derive from ground rent, are allocated to the Joint Purpose Fund, which can only be spent upon the joint approval of the BPCA Board, the Mayor, and the NYC Comptroller.
+- Joint Purpose Fund (JPF)- A portion of BPCA's revenue, roughly corresponding to the proportion of revenues that derive from ground rent, are allocated to the Joint Purpose Fund, which can only be spent upon the joint approval of the BPCA Board, the Mayor, and the NYC Comptroller.
 In January 2010, these three parties signed an agreement (2010 Agreement) to distribute \$861 million of excess revenues held by BPCA in the JPF.
 The City and the State were each allocated \$200 million to be distributed in a pari passu basis.
 After meeting that \$400 million obligation, an additional amount of up to \$200 million is to be distributed by BPCA to a City 421-a affordable housing fund, followed by a \$261 million distribution to a City pay-as-you-go capital fund.
 All funds are to be paid as available in the JPF and there is no time limit or minimum for the amount that needs to be paid or accrued over time.
-Pursuant to the 2010 Agreement, on March 30, 2010, BPCA paid out all funds, \$267.6 million, available in the JPF to the City and the State.
-The balance of the \$400 million due to both the City and the State, \$66.2 million each or a total of \$132.4 million, will be paid out of the JPF.
-In addition, an estimated payment of \$38 million under the 2010 Agreement is expected to be paid for the City 421-a fund.
-With payment of these FY 2010 Excess Revenues, BPCA will have contributed \$2.2 billion to the City.
+Pursuant to the 2010 Agreement, on March 30, 2010, BPCA paid out all funds, \$267.6 million, available in the JPF to the City and the State. - During fiscal year ended October 31, 2011, the balance of the \$400 million due to both the City and the State, \$66.2 million each or a total of \$132.4 million, and a payment of \$38.2 million under the 2010 Agreement for the City 421-a fund were both paid out of the JPF.
+In addition, a provision in the amount of \$37 million was charged to operations and recorded as a liability for the year ended October 31, 2011 for payment under the 2010 Agreement for the City 421-A fund. - Twelve leases in the South Neighborhood were modified to provide for more gradual increases in ground rents over the first two reset periods or 30 years.

+• With payment of these FY 2010 Excess Revenues, BPCA will have contributed \$2.3 billion to the City.

-MWBE Participation:
+MWBE Participation

 BPCA continues to be a leader in MWBE participation and has historically been in the Upper Tier of State agencies and authorities with regard to MWBE participation.
-Fiscal Year 2010 was no exception with an average of 18% of contract dollars for MWBE enterprises.
-Although Article 15-A does not apply to projects on property leased or purchased from the State, BPCA has taken the position that it will apply robust standards to all developers.
-As a result, since 2004, over \$450,000,000.00 in MWBE contracts have been awarded by developers doing business with BPCA and in 2010 the number was over \$30,000,000.00
+Fiscal Year 2011 was no exception with an average of 19% of contract dollars (\$23,000,000.00) for MWBE enterprises.